jeffwu8/lms-admin/README.md

 # LMS Administrator Microservice
 Implementation of a library management system admin REST API.
 Provides CRUD operations on following database tables: Authors, Books, Book Loans, Borrowers, Branches, and Publishers through HTTP requests.

+### Motivation
+Practice designing and building a RESTful API with a layered architecture using Maven, Spring Boot, and an ORM (Hibernate).
+[Previous version](https://github.com/jeffwu8/lms-jdbc) used self-built DAO's using JdbcTemplate following a monolithic architectural approach.

 ## Getting Started

 ### Prerequisites